Samityy/GDPS-Browser-Basic/README.md

 //***

-hope its good enough for start :D Thank you for using mine template!
+hope its good enough for start :D Thank you for using my template!